 - Applicants must have:

-- An active California RN license (interim permits cannot be accepted) upon hire.
+- An active California RN license (interim permits cannot be accepted).

 Application and Interview Process

 - Considerations are given to eligible KP employees who apply to the program as well as external candidates based on their academic background, KP internship/externship/clinical rotation experience, and their passion to work in a health care system that respects diversity with an emphasis on patient-focused care.

 - Based on competitiveness of the application cycle, we also consider the following factors: